Facebook-f Instagram Linkedin

 • Understand the indications for mechanical ventilation

-• Describe the principles of mechanical ventilation including modes, adverse effects and weaning.
+• Describe the principles of mechanical ventilation including modes, adverse effects and weaning

 • Understand the indications for, and potential adverse effects of bronchodilators